Smooth solutions to portfolio liquidation problems under price-sensitive market impact: Existence of a classical solution

-We have shown in the preceding subsections that the proof of Theorem~\ref{thm-existence}~(i) reduces to finding a local solution to problem~\eqref{pde-v}.
-The key to our existence result is the explicit asymptotic behavior established in Corollary~\ref{cor-a-priori-estimate}.
-It tells us how to separate the singular part out of the solution and to obtain a finite initial condition.
-That is, we a priori know that the solution must be of the form
+In this section we prove Theorem \ref{thm-existence-GHS} and hence assume throughout that (A1)--(A4) hold.
+Our existence proof is based on the explicit asymptotic behavior established in Corollary~\ref{cor-a-priori-estimate}.
+It tells us the solution must be of the form

 where we reversed the time variable as we will do for the rest of this subsection.
 For reasons that will become clear later, it will be more convenient to choose the following equivalent ansatz: